ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 └─mmcblk0p2 179:2    0 29.5G  0 part /
 ```

 ### Step 5.
+Modify Mounted Partitions to fix booting procedure from disk

-Modify Mounted Partitions – Using Automated Script from James A. Chambers
+Modify step 4 mounted partitions using script from James A. Chambers

 Download and execute the automated script: